DracoBlue/pp-nginx/README.md

 # Changelog

 * 1.3.x
+  - tests use a specific facter version now refs #14
-  - Use indention parameter to automagicly indent all given "content" lines
+  - Use indention parameter to automagicly indent all given "content" lines refs #13
 * 1.2.0 (2014/03/17)
   - Changed properties for `$location` and `$server` to resources instead of strings #10
   - Removed `$server` parameter for `nginx::server::location::*` #9